canonone/alx-higher_level_programming/0x00-python-hello_world/README.md

-using an f string to print a vriable containing a float to 2 decimal places
+write a code to print "Holberton School" 3 times followed by a new line, print the first 9 characters in the string.